Ducktype allows all semantic inline content, along with attributes, using a single, consistent syntax.

 Inline elements may have anbetween the name and the content.

-Inline may contain $ followed by the entity name followed by ;.
-When used inline, entities may contain further inline markup.references.
+Inline content may contain $ followed by the entity name followed by ;.
+When used inline, entity values may contain further inline markup.references.
 An entity reference is

 Use a simple inline element: